Particle quantum states with indefinite mass and neutrino oscillations: Introduction

-Numerous attempts based on the quantum field theory have been made to justify the conclusions of the phenomenological model.
-It is worth mentioning the description of the states of neutrinos in the form of wave packets (see, e.g., \cite{Giunti}).
-Another approach involves a description of the birth of the neutrino and its detection as a single process (see, e.g., \cite{Grimus}, \cite{ Naumov}).
-The review of the models based on the quantum theory of fields is given in the paper \cite{MB}.
-The results obtained partially explain the oscillation mechanism.
-However, the theory in the mathematical sense is not closed and has a number of paradoxical properties that are clearly formulated in \cite{AS}.
+Numerous efforts based on quantum field theory have been made to justify the conclusions of the phenomenological model.
+It is worth mentioning the description of the neutrino states in the form of wave packets (see, e.g., \cite{Giunti_x,Giunti_y}).
+Another approach involves a description of the neutrino production and detection as a single process (see, e.g., \cite{Grimus,Kiers,Grimus1,Naumov}).
+A review of the models based on the quantum theory of fields is given in paper \cite{MB}.
+The results obtained partially explain the oscillation mechanism, however, these models are not complete in the mathematical sense.

-All the contradictions of the theory could be solved, if we could combine the neutrinos in multiplet with its components being considered as different quantum states of a single particle.
+All the contradictions of the theory could be solved, if we could combine the neutrinos in a multiplet with their components being considered as different quantum states of a single particle.
 This could be done for the charged leptons and the down- and up-type quarks as well.
-With this purpose it is necessary to construct the Fock spaces for flavor states of the particles.
+To this purpose it is necessary to construct the Fock spaces of particle flavor states.

-Attempts to construct the Fock space for flavor states of neutrinos have been repeated many times \cite{Giunti_1}, \cite{Blasone}, \cite{Fujii}.
-However, either commutation relations for operators of creation and annihilation differ from the canonical type, or the vacuum of the theory was clearly dependent on the time.
-These investigations resulted in the conclusion that it is impossible to construct the Fock space for the flavor states using the conventional approach.
-In other words, the mass and flavor states cannot be connected by a unitary transformation due to introduction of the mixing matrix only.
-Note that, such a possibility was taken for granted in the phenomenological theory.
-The discussion of the problem is contained in the summary report \cite{Ho}.
+Attempts to construct the Fock space for neutrino flavor states by a mathematically-consistent way have been repeated many times \cite{Giunti_1,Fujii,Fujii1,Blasone,Blasone1,Blasone2,Giunti_2}.
+However, either the commutation relations for the creation and annihilation were differed from the canonical type \cite{Giunti_1,Fujii,Fujii1}, or the vacuum of the theory was explicitly dependent on time \cite{Blasone,Blasone1,Blasone2}.
+Thus it was concluded that it is likely impossible to construct the Fock space for the flavor states using the conventional approach \cite{Giunti_2}, i.e. it is not possible to construct a unitary transformation between the mass and the flavor states using the mixing matrix only \cite{han}.
+For a brief historical summary of the problem see, e. g., \cite{Ho}.
+Note that a possibility of constructing the unitary transformation between the mass and the flavor states using the mixing matrix only was taken for granted in the phenomenological theory.